mysticatea/eslint-utils/docs/api/README.md

  Name | Type | Description
 :-----|:-----|:------------
-node | Node | The node to get that string value.
+node | Node | The node to get that string value. initialScope | Scope or undefined | Optional.
+The scope object to find variables.
+If this scope was given and the node is an Identifier node, it finds the variable of the identifier, and if the variable is a `const` variable, it returns the value of the `const` variable.

 #### Return value